Celebrating America's 250th, Sale LIVE! Till July 10th.

 Cooling Air-cooled Liquid-cooled

-Wood Cut Depth (multiple passes) 8mm 12mm
+Wood Cut Depth 8mm 12mm

 Acrylic Cut Depth 6mm 10mm